folio-org/folio-org.github.io/guidelines/naming-conventions.md

 Note that some early modules did not follow some aspects of these naming schemes.

-Choose names carefully, as there are various ramifications to change later.
+Choose names carefully, as there are various ramifications to later changing that.

 ## Module names